-We have a choice of 16 different Looped Walks from 6 different Trail Heads in the Slieve Blooms with detailed maps and directions.
-There are also two long distance Waymarked walks in the area - the Slieve Bloom Way and the Offaly Way.
-Each year we have two walking festivals, a May Bank Holiday Festival and a July Eco Festival and we also have organised walks every weekend.
+Walk in the Slieve Bloom and discover a wonderful variety of landscapes - blanket bogs, forestry paths, wooded valleys, mountain streams and waterfalls, and old settlement ruins.
+We have a choice of 16 different Looped Walks from 6 different Trail Heads to suit all levels of fitness with detailed maps and directions.
+There are also two long distance way-marked walks - the Slieve Bloom Way and the Offaly Way.
+Each year we have two walking festivals, a May Bank Holiday Festival and a July Eco Festival.
+We also have organised walks every weekend.
 The Annual walking Program can be downloaded here.
-See Upcoming Walking Events
+See Upcoming Walking Events.

 In the Slieve Bloom and surrounding areas you will find accommodation to suit all tastes and budgets - from luxurious country houses to rustic self-catering cottages, 4-star hotels to glamorous camping, as well as numerous wonderful B&Bs.
 Local restaurants and bars provide hearty food and great Guinness, the perfect way to end a day of exploring.

 Activity holidays are all the rage and the Slieve Bloom has it all - mountain bike on secluded and challenging roads, horse-ride off the beaten track while enjoying beautiful views, hike in the wilderness, golf on charming courses and take part in excellent course and game fishing, all in the tranquility of the Irish countryside.